rakutenanalytics/ios-rakutenanalytics/README.md

 # Knowledge Base

-## 9.4.0
+## Migrating to v9.4.0

 ### IDSDK Login/Logout Tracking

-From 9.4.0, the [ios-analytics-idtoken](https://gitpub.rakuten-it.com/projects/ECO/repos/ios-analytics-idtoken/browse) API has been moved to the `AnalyticsManager` class.
+From v9.4.0 of the SDK the member tracking functionality from [ios-analytics-idtoken](https://gitpub.rakuten-it.com/projects/ECO/repos/ios-analytics-idtoken/browse) has been added to the `AnalyticsManager` class.

 Therefore:
-- Remove the `ios-analytics-idtoken` dependency from your Podfile or from your Swift Package Manager
+- Remove the `ios-analytics-idtoken` dependency from your Podfile or from your Swift Package Manager configuration
 - Start using the new `AnalyticsManager`'s Member API instead

 Refer to [ID-SDK and OMNI compatibility](#id-sdk-and-omni-compatibility) section for more information.